 There’s no way to predict exactly how much money you’ll spend on a piece of furniture throughout its lifetime.
 However, taking into account factors like assembly, installation and repairs can help you estimate the TOC.
 And remember, you can minimize repair costs and subsequently lower the TCO by choosing high-quality furniture that’s backed by the manufacturer and/or vendor.

 When choosing office furniture, make sure it’s ergonomically designed to minimize stress and strain on workers who use it.
 This is arguably the single most important thing to consider when buying office furniture.

-If your furniture isn’t ergonomically designed with the end user in mind, workers will become less productive, experience a lower morale, and it will increase their risk of injury.
+If your furniture isn’t ergonomically designed with the end-user in mind, workers will become less productive, experience lower morale, and it will increase their risk of injury.